jordansissel/fpm/README.md

 Package maintainers work hard and take a lot of shit.
 You can't please everyone.
 So, if you're a maintainer: Thanks for maintaining packages!

+## What is fpm?

+It helps you build packages quickly (Packages like RPM and DEB formats).

+> At BayLISA in April, I gave a talk about fpm.
+At the end, I asked "What can I package for you?"
+>
+> Someone asked for memcached.
+Done.
+>
+> Google for it, download the source, unpack, ./configure, make, make install, fpm, deploy.
+>
+> 60 seconds.

 ## Backstory

 Sometimes packaging is done wrong (because you can't do it right for all